wilsonmar/wilsonmar.github.io/_posts/2016-05-11-histograms.md

    PROTIP: Among <a target="_blank" href="https://support.office.com/en-us/article/rules-for-changing-array-formulas-8a80c2c1-44c1-42c3-88c1-37a3a7c2d367">
    Microsoft's Rules</a> is that if you try to change or delete cells in an array formula, you'll see a "You cannot change part of an array" error.

-1. To <a target="_blank" href="https://support.office.com/en-us/article/delete-or-remove-a-formula-193dbbed-6fcf-4f07-9119-5acff81b89c5">delete the entire formula</a>: click a cell within the array.
+1. To <a target="_blank" href="https://support.office.com/en-us/article/delete-or-remove-a-formula-193dbbed-6fcf-4f07-9119-5acff81b89c5">
+   delete the entire formula</a>: click a cell within the array.
 In the Home tab, if there is "Editing", click that.
 Click the icon to the right of "Find & Select", "Go To Special".

    <img width="193" alt="histogram-gotospecial" src="https://user-images.githubusercontent.com/300046/82133740-bed4af00-97ac-11ea-8544-05f2e2afc18d.png">

 1. Select "Current Array", then OK.
-Now you can press Delete on the keyboard.
+Now you can press <stgon>Delete</strong> on the keyboard.

    ### Rebuid the array